Rivy-ri/OESC-project/ReadMe.txt

 2. How to install app and set up database:
 	- How to install is located in Oesc Documentation.pdf as 4th point

-3. Project presentation in czech in Oesc Documentation.pdf
+3. Project presentation in czech in Oesc Documentation.pdf as 1st point